ejirocodes/ejirocodes/README.md

 ### Yo!

 Software Engineer with a drive for building highly scalable and performant web applications.
 Heavily interested in module federation, micro frontends, state machines, TDD, and system designs.
-Big on web performance and optimization, component design patterns, a11y, SSR, SSG, Incremental Static Regeneration (ISR), state management.
+Big on web performance and optimization, component design patterns, a11y, SSR, SSG, state management.
 Expert at crafting highly reusable Typescript-heavy component libraries.

 An advocate of TypeScript and industry best practices